 - Advanced-level Python

 1: Beginner-level Python

-Beginner-level Python is all about familiarizing yourself with how the language works in general.
+Beginner-level knowledge of Python is all about familiarizing yourself with how the language works in general.

 Hence, this is where you will learn Python syntax and concepts such as: